This is NOT a tutorial on how to make Sims 2 poseboxes in general! It is a tutorial on how to clone poseboxes correctly!

-Just as it is possible to make a base-game compatible object, even if you have all Sims 2 expansion packs and stuff packs installed, it is possible to make a base-game compatible posebox, even if you have all expansion packs and stuff packs installed – the steps are the same.
+Just as it is possible to make a base-game compatible object even if you have all Sims 2 EPs and SPs installed, it is possible to make a base-game compatible posebox even if you have all EPs and SPs installed.
 To do this, you need to change some settings in SimPE (just as when you make objects) – before you clone your posebox.
-The changed settings will not affect any poseboxes that were created previously.

-This means that changing the settings in SimPE will NOT affect any poseboxes you already have in your game!
-The SimPE settings has to be changed before the posebox is created to have any effect, so if the posebox in question wasn’t cloned properly to begin with, there is nothing to be done.
+Note that this will NOT affect any poseboxes you already have in your game!
+The SimPE settings have to be changed before the posebox is created to have any effect, so if the posebox in question wasn’t cloned properly to begin with, there is nothing to be done.

 1. In the SimPE menu bar, choose Extra -> Preferences…

 2. In the new window that pops up, select FileTable.

 3. Under Simple Settings, uncheck everything, except Include CEP and Include Original.
 Click OK.

 4. Next, choose Tools -> PJSE -> Refresh FileTable.
 (Note that this action might take SimPE a little while to complete – be patient!)

 5. Once the “please wait” message has disappeared from the lower left-hand corner of the program, close SimPE.